codebulb/hapi-bookshelf-crud/README.md

 ### Model API
 hapi-bookshelf-crud works with Bookshelf.js models (as created with `bookshelf.Model.extend({})`), and uses additional properties on the model to control behavior:
 * `tableName`: As in Bookshelf.js `bookshelf.Model.tableName`
 * `schema`: Map.
 Optional.
-Contains a key / value pair which is used as the `schema` to validate the `model` using Joi as in `Joi.validate(request.payload, Joi.object().keys(pickJoiConstraints(config.bookshelfModel.prototype.schema)), {abortEarly: false, allowUnknown: true}, function(err, value) {...})`.
+Contains key / value pairs which are used as the `schema` to validate the `entity` using Joi as in `Joi.validate(entity, Joi.object().keys(schema), {abortEarly: false, allowUnknown: true}, function(err, value) {...})`.
 The schema uses model property names as keys and Joi objects as values.
-Additionally, it support some special behavior for properties whose value is one of the following:
+Additionally, it supports some special behavior for properties whose value is one of the following:
   * `Joi.number()`: Additionally to the normal Joi validation functionality, during model cleanup, empty numbers are replaced with 0.
   * `Joi.date().format(String)`: Additionally to the normal Joi validation functionality, during model cleanup, dates are initialized as JavaScript `Date` objects; and when returning an object, the `format` is used to format the outcome JSON (rather than using the plain SQL date format).
   * `hapiCrud.empty()` marks this property as a link to a relation which should be emptied before saving the model to the DB.
 This is necessary because Bookshelf.js support for cascade save is faulty and actually doesn't make sense in a strict REST architecture, as a sub-model would really be addressed by another (nested) REST endpoint.
 Hence, define all property relations in the schema as `hapiCrud.empty()`.